Easy dependency management for git with braid

 ANN: braid 0.5 - vendor your git and svn repositories

-written by Cristi Balan on 2008-10-29
+by Cristi Balan on 2008-10-29

 Braid is a simple tool to help track git and svn vendor branches in a git repository.